What is In-Vitro Fertilisation (IVF)?

 Intra-Cytoplasmic Sperm Injection

 ICSI will be performed on the day of egg collection.
-During the procedure, a single sperm will be injected into each egg via a micro-needle.
+During ICSI, a single sperm will be injected into each egg via a micro-needle.
 On the following day, a check is made to confirm that fertilisation has occurred.
 The embryologist will inform you of the result.

 At Raffles Fertility Centre, most of the first cycles will have a combination of IVF and ICSI performed if enough eggs are collected and the sperms are of sufficient quality.
 This will help to determine whether there is a fertilisation problem.